Just what exactly is considered fast internet?

 What is Good Internet Speed for Gaming?

-Most video game console manufacturers like Xbox and Playstation recommend at least 3 Mbps of download speed and 0.5 Mbps to 1 Mbps of upload speed.
+Most video game console manufacturers like Xbox and Playstation recommend at least 3 to 6 Mbps of download speed and 0.5 to 3 Mbps of upload speed.

 Each gaming platform and type of game is a little different.
 But you’ll generally meet the minimum requirements for online gaming with these internet speeds: